 Consumer Services comprises fees from private sellers for vehicle advertisements on the Group's websites, and third-party partners who provide services to consumers relating to their motoring needs, such as insurance and loan finance.
 Private customers pay a fee in advance to advertise a vehicle on the Group's platform for a specified period of time.
 Control is obtained by customers across the life of the contract as their stock is continually listed.
-Contracts for these services are typically entered into for a period of between two and six weeks.
-Revenue is generated from third-party partners who utilise the Group's platforms to advertise their products under a variety of contractual arrangements, with each service being a separate performance obligation.
+Contracts for these services are typically entered into for a period of between two and six weeks and revenue is recognised over this time.
+Revenue is also generated from third-party partners who utilise the Group's platforms to advertise their products under a variety of contractual arrangements, with each service being a separate performance obligation.
 Control is obtained by customers at a point in time when the service is provided.